Skip to navigation Skip to content

 In all other circumstances, the student must be undertaking study of at least 75% of the full-time study load over a 12 month period to be eligible for TAP.

-For TAP purposes, only accept aggregation of study if the student is enrolled full-time in their first semester and part-time in their second.
+Only accept aggregation of study if the student is enrolled full-time in their first semester and part-time in their second.
 For example, a student must be full-time 0.500 Equivalent Full-time Student Load (EFTSL) in semester 1 and part-time 0.250 Equivalent Full-time Student Load (EFTSL) in semester 2 to meet aggregation requirements.

 Change of circumstances